Even though all pens essentially serve the same purpose, the best writing pen can make a significant difference.

 Pens come in various forms and sizes.
-How you write with certain models may differ from that of others.
+Consequently, how you write with certain models may differ from that of others.

-It helps have a grasp of what makes a pen good for you.
+Indeed, it helps to have a grasp of what makes a pen good for you.

-Some of them roll seamlessly over the paper, and some bring liquid ink down to the nib.
-Some are great for writing on the go and some for a relaxing writing session.
+While some of them roll seamlessly over the paper, some bring liquid ink down to the nib.
+On the other hand, some are great for writing on the go and some for a relaxing writing session.